One Bronze Badge And One Homerun.

 “Bodily training is beneficial for a little, but Godly devotion is beneficial for all things.”

 It was the one time each school year that I truly considered myself a complete failure.
 Just like my bad report cards, after each year's test I vowed to myself I would do better the following year.
 Each year I did do slightly better, but still not enough to reach that minimal national standard where the bar was set rather low.
-Finally, on my sixth and final test, I blew the doors wide open.
+Finally, on my sixth and final test I blew the doors wide open.
 (I say that tongue in cheek)

 I was awarded a bronze badge.

 To the athletic jock type guys who I envied, a bronze would be considered a total failure and most of them would throw a bronze badge right into the garbage.
 However, to me my bronze badge was like a gold medal.
 I was so proud of myself that I had finally won an award, any award and to this very day I still have it.
 My high school diploma and my bronze badge are both framed together.
-Although most would consider both of these minimal life accomplishments, they are my minimal life accomplishments.
+Although most would consider both of these very minimal life accomplishments, they are my very minimal life accomplishments.

 And I was never guaranteed either one of them.

 Baseball was the one sport that we actually had a store team and in 1980 a handful of stores in the Yorkdale Mall organized an intermural summer league.
-If I recall there were four maybe five teams and we all competed for the Obies Cup.
-Obies was a family restaurant in the mall.
-The mall summer league was very competitive and most of the guys on my Collegiate Sports team took it very seriously.
+If I recall there were four maybe five store teams and we all competed for the Obies Cup.
+Obies was a popular family restaurant in the mall.
+The mall summer league was very competitive and most of the guys on our Collegiate Sports team took it very seriously.

 Me, not so much.